andreimlg/MechaCar_Statistical_Analysis/README.md

 As seen in the module the job of a linear regression analysis is to calculate the slope and y intercept values that minimize the overall distance between each data point from the linear model.

-The r-squared value of 0.71 confirms that the slope is not 0 so the linear model predicts well the behavior of mpg values.
-As well as having a low p-value (<0.05)
+We can confirm by our p-value that slope is not 0. (p=5.35e-11 < 0.05) and we can say by out r-squared value of 0.71 that the linear model predicts well the behavior of mpg values.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?